Kevin109/kevin109.github.io/index.md

-# Rocktech Docs
+# TFT & SBC Integration Notes

-Welcome to the official documentation hub for Rocktech’s embedded display and SBC solutions.
+Welcome to the official documentation hub for embedded display and SBC solutions.
 This site includes configuration guides, hardware integration tutorials, and performance optimization tips for our Rockchip-based SBCs and TFT LCD modules.

 ---